MicrosoftDocs/azure-dev-docs/articles/terraform/create-k8s-cluster-with-aks-applicationgateway-ingress.md

 [!INCLUDE [configure-terraform.md](includes/configure-terraform.md)]

 - **Azure service principal**: The demo requires a service principal that can assign roles.
-If you already have a service principal that can assign roles, you can use that principal.
+If you already have a service principal that can assign roles, you can use that service principal.
 If you need to create a service principal, you have two options:
   - Specify the "Owner" role when you [create a service principal](authenticate-to-azure.md#create-a-service-principal).
 As a recommended practice, you should grant the least privilege needed to perform a given job.
 Therefore, only use the "Owner" role if the service principal is meant to be used in that capacity.
   - [Create a custom role](/azure/role-based-access-control/custom-roles) and specify that role when you [create a service principal](authenticate-to-azure.md#create-a-service-principal).

-  You will need the following service principal values for the demo code: `appId`, `displayName`, `password`, `tenant`.
+  You'll need the following service principal values for the demo code: `appId`, `displayName`, `password`, `tenant`.

 - **Service principal object ID**: Run the following command to get the object ID of the service principal: `az ad sp list --display-name "<display_name>" --query "[].{\"Object ID\":objectId}" --output table`